Mark Stoops: Kentucky

 The 2021 season was marked by key transfer arrivals for both sides of the ball: quarterback Will Levis and wide receiver Wan'Dale Robinson on offense and linebacker Jacquez Jones on defense.
 The aforementioned players' impact was significant; the offense scored 33.3 points per game while the defense allowed 22.1 points per game.
 The improved play from both offense and defense led to a 9–3 regular-season record, including a 20–13 home win against Florida.
 Stoops lead Kentucky to a 20–17 victory over Iowa in the 2022 Citrus Bowl, giving the team its second 10–3 record since 2018, second Citrus Bowl victory in four years and fourth straight bowl victory.
 The fourth consecutive bowl victory for Kentucky marked the longest streak in school history.

 The 2022 season marked Stoops' 10th season as head coach, becoming the football program's longest-tenured head coach in its history.
 Kentucky's Week 1 37–13 victory over Miami (OH) gave Stoops his 60th victory as head coach, tying Bear Bryant for the most in program history.
 He became Kentucky's all-time winningest football coach after beating the Florida Gators on the road 26–16 in Week 2.
 Kentucky struggled through the season, finishing with a 7–5 record.
 Kentucky was invited to the Music City Bowl, playing against Iowa for the second consecutive year.
 With starting quarterback Levis sitting out of the bowl game, Kentucky was shut out by Iowa 21–0.
 The shutout loss ended Kentucky's streak of bowl victories at four.

-Stoops signed a contract extension on November 18, 2022, that will keep him in Lexington through the 2030 season.
+Stoops signed a contract extension on November 18, 2022, which would keep him in Lexington through the 2030 season.

 In the 2023 season, Stoops led Kentucky to a 7–6 season, this season's star was transfer running back Ray Davis who totaled up 1452 all-purpose yards and 21 total touchdowns for the Wildcats, however this season ended in a 38–35 loss to Clemson in the Gator Bowl.

 In the 2024 season, Stoops led Kentucky to a 4–8 season, ending in a 41–14 loss to Louisville in the Governors Cup.

+In the 2025 season, Stoops led Kentucky to a 5–7 season.
+Kentucky ended its season with a 41–0 loss to Louisville, and the Wildcats missed a bowl game in back-to-back seasons for the first time since 2014–15, which were Stoops' second and third seasons.

+On December 1, 2025, Kentucky fired Stoops after a second consecutive losing season.

+Texas

+On March 2, 2026, Stoops was hired by Texas as a special assistant to head coach Steve Sarkisian.

 Personal life

-Stoops is the younger brother of former Oklahoma head coach Bob Stoops, former Arizona head coach and current Kentucky assistant Mike Stoops, and Ron Jr., the oldest of the brothers, who was an assistant coach at Youngstown State.
+Stoops is the younger brother of former Oklahoma head coach Bob Stoops, former Arizona head coach and current Ole Miss assistant Mike Stoops, and Ron Jr., the oldest of the brothers, who was an assistant coach at Youngstown State.
 Stoops and his wife Chantel have two sons, Will and Zach.
 On January 4, 2021, the couple announced that they will be divorcing.